OneGet/oneget/readme.md

 # e.g. git@github.com:fearthecowboy/OneGet.git
 > git remote add origin <your-repo-url>

-# run test
+# build & deploy binaries and run test
-build the packagemanagment.sln
+build the packagemanagment.sln:

+    msbuild PackageManagement.sln /p:Configuration=Release "/p:Platform=Any CPU"

+cd to the test folder
-copy the files generated from the build to x:\Program Files\WindowsPowerShell\Modules\PackageManagement You may need to update the PowerShellGet files that are in the inbox folder. cd to the test folder
+.\run-test.ps1  will copy the files generated from the build to x:\Program Files\WindowsPowerShell\Modules\PackageManagement and update the PowerShellGet to x:\Program Files\WindowsPowerShell\Modules\PowerShellGet.
+Also run the tests.
-.\run-test.ps1

 ```